School Science Lessons

 The solution should be very pale pink, almost colourless.

-Using a pen with a clean nib and containing no ink, or an old fashioned dip pen, write a message with the invisible ink you have made, and allow the writing to dry.
+Using a pen with a clean nib and containing no ink, write a message with the invisible ink you have made, and allow the writing to dry.

 If the solution was weak enough, your writing will be invisible.